jfairbank/pat-packet-visits-ruby-rails/the-recursive-journey.md

 After several milliseconds, they arrived at the Resolver Kingdom.
 They found the nearest resolution office and stepped through the door.

+> 6. Illustration: Pat and Pam talking with Ren in his office

 Pam greeted the office clerk, "Hello, Ren.
 My friend Pat and I need the address for a domain name."